The Gilded Age: The ‘High’ Point in America’s History

 00:00

-• The Gilded Age in America followed the Civil War, marked by significant economic growth and industrialization, leading to great wealth for some but also notable inequality and corruption.
+• The Gilded Age in America followed the Civil War, marked by significant economic growth and the rise of wealthy business figures.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar